Drifters (2003 film)

-Drifters (二弟) is a 2003 Chinese film directed by Wang Xiaoshuai.
-The film is a production of Hong Kong's Purple Light Films and People Workshop with international distribution through the Taipei-based company Arc Light Films.
+Drifters (二弟) is a 2003 film directed by Wang Xiaoshuai.
+The film is a production of China's People Workshop and Hong Kong's Purple Light Films with international distribution through the Taipei-based company Arc Light Films.
 Drifters premiered in the 2003 Cannes Film Festival as part of the Un Certain Regard competition.

-Drifters follows a young slacker, Hong Yunsheng, who has become something of a local celebrity in part due to his failures as a stowaway.
-Recently returned to his home in Fujian after several years abroad in the U.S. as an illegal immigrant, Hong attempts to reconnect with an illegitimate son.
+Drifters follows the story of a young slacker, Hong Yunsheng, who has become something of a local celebrity partly due to his repeated failures as a stowaway.
+After spending several years abroad in the U.S. as an illegal immigrant, Hong returns to his hometown in Fujian.
+There, Hong attempts to reconnect with his illegitimate son.